jackmaden/philosophybreak/src/pages/articles/aristotle-on-why-leisure-defines-us-more-than-work/index.md

 ## Further reading

 <span class="big-letter">W</span>hat do you make of Aristotle’s analysis?
 Do you prioritize leisure over work?
-If you’re looking to delve deeper into his teachings, you might enjoy our article on [the ‘golden mean’, Aristotle’s guide to living excellently](/articles/the-golden-mean-aristotle-guide-to-living-excellently/).
+If you’re looking to delve deeper into his teachings, you might enjoy our article on [the ‘golden mean’, Aristotle’s guide to living excellently](/articles/the-golden-mean-aristotle-guide-to-living-excellently/), as well as our explainer on how [Aristotle distinguished between 3 levels of friendship](/articles/aristotle-on-the-3-types-of-friendship-and-how-they-enrich-life/).
 We’ve also created a reading list of the [best books on and by Aristotle](/reading-lists/aristotle/).
 Hit the banner below to access it now.

 <a class="reading-list cta" href="/reading-lists/aristotle/">
     <img class="title-img" src="./aristotle.jpg"/>